sihunh/Linux_Server_clinet/README.md

 Modify linux security.c

-it is server and client

-server can monitoring and process block with clinet file hash
+server can FILE monitoring and process FILTER with clinet file hash